OpenVADL/openvadl/README.md

   Additionally it provides `errorprone` bug detectors, that statically check if certain properties in the VIAM are correctly implemented.

+## Getting Started

+To get started, please read the introduction in [our wiki](https://ea.complang.tuwien.ac.at/vadl/open-vadl/wiki/Home).

 ## Development

 Before contributing, please read [OpenVADL's coding guidelines](https://ea.complang.tuwien.ac.at/vadl/vadl/issues/1573).